 |Mi Xian||Rice, yeast, and water||Tender and spongy||Doughy, sour, and starchy|

 One of the most popular rice noodle variants in China, Taiwan, and Hong Kong is Rice Vermicelli or Mi Fen.
 This specialty has been a regular part of many famous Chinese delicacies for centuries.
+It is also the main ingredient in many popular dishes in Malaysia, Indonesia, and Vietnam.

 The main ingredient in Mi Fen is rice flour combined with water to create a sticky dough.
 The rice-based version is a lot less chewy than wheat noodles, but you can still feel the slight bit of resistance in the texture.